98: THE OUTLAW OF SHERWOOD FOREST

 I would’ve given my right arm for the opportunity to meet Harrison Tyler – the grandson of President John Tyler.
 But since my cheap photographer refused to pay the $35 to tour the interior of Sherwood Forest, my big chance went by the wayside.
 Back at the Acadia, the camera case (with me in it) was placed behind the driver’s seat for our 45-minute ride to Yorktown, Virginia.
 At one point, we made the decision to not visit Williamsburg; primarily because of our desire to see George Washington’s tent that he used in the Revolutionary War.
 The museum where the tent was housed closed at 5:00pm and my photographer wanted to capture some images of me near the historic tent.
 Colonial Williamsburg would have to wait for another trip.

 We arrived at the Yorktown Visitor Center at about 1:30pm.
-Once my photographer bought the annual NPS pass, we headed directly for the historic tent; which, by the way, was the only artifact in the museum that sparked our interest.
+Once my photographer bought the annual NPS pass, we headed directly for the historic tent, which, by the way, was the only artifact in the museum that sparked our interest.
 George Washington’s tent was on display behind a wall of glass, which made it a challenge for my camera guy to capture good images of me with the priceless piece of canvas.
 The three of us searched for additional artifacts that were associated with the Presidents, but when we came up empty, we left the building and headed on foot towards the Yorktown Victory Monument.

 Although it was amazing for me to stand fairly close to George Washington’s tent that he used during the Revolutionary War, I had wondered if it had an odor like most tents do.
 The one thought that popped into my mind was: “Edna – this is your tent!”